-Risk What is known Preventability Risk for the liver (Hepatic risks) During treatment with DULOXETINE Pharmalex, inflammation of the liver has uncommonly occurred (in up to 1 in 100 people), and liver failure and yellowing of the skin or whites of the eyes (jaundice) has been observed rarely (up to 1 in 1000 people).
-Additionally, duloxetine may cause effects patients may not be aware of, such as increases in liver enzymes, which can only be noticed during blood tests.
-Most of these events occurred during the first months of treatment.
-DULOXETINE Pharmalex should NOT be taken if a patient has liver disease.
-The Patient should tell his/her doctor if he/she is currently, has recently been or is planning on taking any other medicines, including medicines obtained without a prescription.
-Other medicines may be associated with liver damage, and DULOXETINE Pharmalex may not be suitable for every patient.
-If the patient notices any side effects that could be related to a liver disorder (i.e. abdominal pain, jaundice), he/she should talk to his/her doctor or pharmacist.
-This medicine should always be taken as prescribed by the doctor and as indicated in the Package Leaflet.
-This will minimise the risk of developing adverse drug reactions.
-Thoughts of harming or killing oneself (Suicidality) If the patient is depressed and/or has anxiety disorders, thoughts of harming or killing oneself may appear.
+Risk What is known Preventability Risk for the liver (Hepatic risks) During treatment with <product name="">, inflammation of the liver has uncommonly occurred (in up to 1 in 100 people), and liver failure and yellowing of the skin or whites of the eyes (jaundice) has been observed rarely (up to 1 in 1000 people).
+Additionally, duloxetine may cause effects that you may not be aware of, such as increases in liver enzymes, which can only be noticed during blood tests.
+Most of these events occurred during the first months of treatment.</product> Do not take <product name="">, if you have liver disease.
+Tell your doctor or if you are currently, have recently been or are planning on taking any other medicines, including medicines obtained without a prescription.
+Other medicines may be associated with liver damage, and <product name="">, may not be suitable for you.
+If you get any side effects that could be related to a liver disorder (i.e. abdominal pain, jaundice), talk to your doctor or pharmacist.
+Always take this medicine as prescribed by your doctor and as indicated in the Package Leaflet.
+This will minimise the risk of developing adverse drug reactions.</product></product> Thoughts of harming or killing yourself (Suicidality) If you are depressed and/or have anxiety disorders you can sometimes have thoughts of harming or killing yourself.
 These may be increased when first starting antidepressants, since these medicines all take time to work, usually about two weeks but sometimes longer.
-Patient may be more likely to think like this if he/she has previously had thoughts about killing or harming himself/herself, or if he/she is a young adult.
-Information from clinical trials has shown an increased risk of suicidal behaviour in adults aged less than 25 years with psychiatric conditions who were treated with an antidepressant During treatment with DULOXETINE Pharmalex, suicidal behaviour or suicidal DULOXETINE Pharmalex should not be used in children and adolescents under 18 years; they have an increased risk of side-effects such as suicide attempt, suicidal thoughts when they take this class of medicines.
-If a patient has had thoughts of killing or harming himself/herself at any time, he/she should talk to his/her doctor or go to the hospital immediately.
-A patient should tell a relative or close friend that he/she is taking this medicine and has experienced depression or an anxiety disorder.
-The patient should ask them to let him/her know if they feel that the depression or anxiety is getting worse or if they notice any changes in behaviour.
+You may be more likely to think like this if you have previously had thoughts about killing or harming yourself, or are a young adult.
+Information from clinical trials has shown an increased risk of suicidal behaviour in adults aged less than 25 years with psychiatric conditions who were treated with an antidepressant <product name="">, should not be used in children and adolescents under 18 years; they have an increased risk of side-effects such as suicide attempt, suicidal thoughts when they take this class of medicines.
+If you have thoughts of killing or harming yourself at any time, talk to your doctor or go to a hospital immediately.
+If you are depressed or have an anxiety disorder, tell a relative or close friend that you are taking this medicine, and ask them to let you know if they feel your depression or anxiety is getting worse or if they notice changes in your behaviour.</product>